kjchalup/coco_segmentation/README.rst

     :alt: GPL 3.0 License

 `MS COCO`_ is a challenging computer vision dataset that contains segmentation, bounding box, and caption annotations.
 There are often multiple instances of multiple object classes in each image (that's why it's called "common objects *in context*".)
 Objects occlude each other, and are often either tiny, or zoomed-in on so much that only a part of the object is visible.
 Below are randomly picked examples of MS COCO images containing 'person', and the ground-truth segmentation masks.
-I rescaled the images to 224x224 pixels.
+It's best to download the figure and inspect it full-res.
+All the images are rescaled to 224x224 pixels.

     .. image:: https://github.com/kjchalup/coco_segmentation/blob/master/coco_examples.png
         :alt: Example MS COCO images of 'person'.
         :align: center

 In red, I marked particularly problematic instances.
 Is a hand or shoes a 'person', for example?
+In addition, note that sometimes (first image, first row) a reflection of a 'person' counts as 'person'.
+Sometimes (fourth image, first row) it doesn't.

 I wanted to build a (relatively) simple neural net that could approach the problem of segmenting out 'person' from such images.
 I was inspired by Ross Girschick's `recent results`_ on joint detection / classification /segmentation: whereas Ross shows encouraging results, his article quietly ignores problematic cases like the above.
 Since I wanted to keep things simple, I restricted the task to segemtnation of 'person'.